CASP Certification: Overview and Career Path

 Candidates who prefer classroom-based study in the comfort of their own living room or workspace might be best suited by this study mode.
 Here, the candidate is logged online to an active and live session where an instructor takes charge of the session.
 This study mode has various advantages.
 The candidate can, for example, enjoy session re-sits, interact in real-time with the instructor, ask questions whenever necessary, save on travel expenses by being able to study online, and, in some cases, gain access to video recordings, depending on the terms agreed upon with the facilitator of the training.

 The self-study mode of training requires tremendous discipline in order to cover the content in the required time.
 Candidates choosing this mode might want to obtain study materials online and use them to prep for the examination.
-For example, for $2,999, candidates can gain access to Infosec Institute’s Mentored Online training.
-The package breakdown can be found here according to position and occupation.
+For example, for $34 a month, candidates can gain access to Infosec Skills and train for CASP+ and dozens of other certifications.

 The CompTIA Advanced Security Practitioner certification equips candidates with the necessary skills to fit into the ever-growing computer security industry.
-Candidates that are awarded with the certification are able to showcase a hands-on ability to work with the latest technologies within a organizational security environment.
-Because of this, globally-recognized corporations and security firms are much more likely to hire professionals with this difficult but highly-desired certification.
+Candidates that are awarded the certification are able to showcase a hands-on ability to work with the latest technologies within an organizational security environment.
+Because of this, globally recognized corporations and security firms are much more likely to hire professionals with this difficult but highly-desired certification.
 If you think you have what it takes, start down the path today!

 We've encountered a new and totally unexpected error.